tc39/proposal-temporal/docs/zoneddatetime.md

 For more information on the calendar annotation, see [ISO string extensions](./iso-string-ext.md#calendar-systems).

 Likewise, passing `'never'` to the `timeZoneName` or `offset` options controls whether the time zone offset (`+01:00`) or name annotation (`[Europe/Paris]`) are shown.
+If the time zone offset is shown, it is always shown rounded to the nearest minute.

 The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar annotation is not output.
 For more information on `Temporal`'s extensions to the ISO string format and the progress towards becoming a published standard, see [ISO standard extensions](./iso-string-ext.md).